jcustenborder/kafka-tools/README.md

   -h, --help             show this help message and exit --connector CONNECTOR [CONNECTOR ...]
-                         The name of the connector
+                         The name of the connector --task TASK [TASK ...]
+                         The task id(s) that should be restarted.
+  --all-failed           Flag to include all  of  the  tasks  that are in a
+                         failed state.
 ```

 ### configure